ZonglinL/ZonglinL.github.io/index.md

 ## Research Interests

 I am interested in learning-based computer vision.
 I am motivated and inspired by **how humans can/will do in specific tasks**, so I am especially interested in multi-agent collaboration in robot vision and multi-modality systems for computer vision.
+The ultimate goal is to develop a robust and effective AI systems behaving like humans.
+The current step is to explore methodologies for multi-agent and multi-modality systems and integration of these two systems.
+Extending these methods to self/semi-weak supervision and/or zero shot learning is also an important step.

 <br>

 ## About